 Certain occasions just have a way of sneaking up on you.
 Despite months of decorative displays and shopping deals, Christmas, for example, seems to always pop up way too soon after the Halloween pumpkins have started to turn.
-And if Valentine’s Day totally slipped your mind last month, it’s safe to assume you weren’t the only one buying last-minute roses at the grocery store.
+And if Valentine’s Day totally slipped your mind, it’s safe to assume you weren’t the only one buying last-minute roses at the grocery store.
 In addition to holidays and festive celebrations, there’s another sneaky occurrence that seems to stealthily show up on the calendar: Daylight Savings.

 Whether you’re “falling back” (losing sunlight, gaining sleep), or “springing forward” (gaining sunlight, losing that precious hour of Zs), the change in time can be disorienting.
 The best way to stave off zombie-like behavior?
 Prepare for a reset.
 Here are 7 simple steps to revamp your sleep cycle so you can reset your clock and feel great during Daylight Savings and all the days in between.

 1. Say no to blue light in the bedroom

 Devices that emit blue light (think: your phone iPad, computer, and pretty much any screen you’re using) reset your circadian rhythm and suppresses production of the hormone melatonin, which helps control sleep-wake cycles.
 To avoid blue light-induced sleeplessness, try banning devices from the bedroom or at least using one of the many tech tools that can help reduce harm.